metaspook/metasnippet/README.md

 sudo update-locale LANG=en_US.UTF-8

 # Remove and purge a package.
-sudo apt remove --purge kali-menu
+sudo apt remove --purge <package-name>

 # Install a package if not exist, Reinstall if exists.
 sudo apt install --reinstall <package-name>